 Services which provide care and treatment for physical health problems.
 Can also refer to short term treatment for diseases or illnesses that start quickly and have painful or distressing symptoms.

 A trained and independent person who will support you in talking to doctors, nurses and other healthcare professionals.
 This could involve putting questions to them on your behalf, or making sure they understand your point of view.

-A range of health professionals that includes physiotherapists, occupational therapists, dieticians, art therapists and speech and language therapists.
+Health professionals including physiotherapists, occupational therapists, dieticians, art therapists and speech and language therapists.

-A team which will see a person more often than usual.
-You might be seen by one of these teams if you tend to go into hospital, get better, but then get quickly worse again after you have been discharged.
+A team which sees patients more often than usual.
+You might be seen by an assertive outreach team if you tend to leave hospital and then become ill again shortly after discharge.

 When someone is unwell, health care professionals meet with the person to talk to them and find out more about their symptoms so they can make a diagnosis and plan treatments.
 This is called an assessment.
-Family members should be involved in assessments, unless the person who is unwell says he or she does not want that.
+Family members should be involved in assessments, unless the person being assessed does not want their involvement.

-The Associate Hospital Managers are a group of volunteers who are appointed and trained by the Trust; they must not be employees of the organisation or have any financial interest in it.
-Their role is a delegated duty from the Trust Board and they are not therefore independent of the Trust in the way that an MHA Tribunal is; they do however, have the power to discharge a specific group of detained patients.
+The associate hospital managers are a group of volunteers who are appointed and trained by the Trust; they must not be employees of the organisation or have any financial interest in it.
+Their role is a delegated duty from the Trust board and therefore managers are not independent of the Trust; however, they do have the power to discharge a specific group of detained patients.

 CAMHS (Child and adolescent mental health services)

 There are four different levels of services for children and adolescents with mental health problems - these are described as Tiers 1, 2, 3 or 4.